6 Vegan Prague Restaurants Serving Hearty Vegan Grub

 Price Range: Main course ranges between 135 Kč - 165 Kč ($6 - $7.5).

-All things considered, Prague has a great vegan scene that kept us more than satisfied for our two-week stay.
+All things considered, Prague offers some great vegan food that kept us more than satisfied for our two-week stay.
 The Czech capital has so many vegan restaurants and options around that we didn’t even manage to try them all.

 Prague also has multiple bio stores selling all kinds of vegan products as well as an all vegan grocery store connected to one of the Loving Hut restaurants.